-We have audited the accompanying statement of financial position of The SkillSource Group, Inc. (SkillSource) as of June 30, 2011, and the related statements of activities and cash flows for the year then ended.
+We have audited the accompanying statement of financial position of The SkillSource Group, Inc. (SkillSource) as of June 30, 2012, and the related statements of activities and cash flows for the year then ended.
 These financial statements are the responsibility of SkillSource's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The prior year summarized comparative information has been derived from the 2010 financial statements, which were audited by other auditors whose report dated November 8, 2010, expressed an unqualified opinion on those financial statements.
+The prior year's summarized comparative information has been derived from the 2011 financial statements and, in our report dated November 8, 2011, we expressed an unqualified opinion on those statements.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of SkillSource's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion the 2011 financial statements referred to above present fairly, in all material respects, the financial position of SkillSource, as of June 30, 2011, and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the 2012 financial statements referred to above present fairly, in all material respects, the financial position of The SkillSource Group, Inc., and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated, November 8, 2011, on our consideration of SkillSource's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
-The purpose of those reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 14, 2012, on our consideration of SkillSource's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.